HS-OS-AG-Intelligente-Agrarsysteme/AW40-hub-docker/README.md

 </p>

 ## Description
 This is the prototype implementation of the AW4.0 HUB architecture and part of the [Car Repair 4.0](https://www.autowerkstatt40.org/en/) research project.
-The purpose of the HUB is enable car workshops to use AI driven diagnostics, persist aquired data from cars in a database as well as to particiapte alongside other car workshops as well as AI model providers in an [Gaia-X](https://gaia-x.eu/) compatible Dataspace to sell data and aquire new AI models.
+The purpose of the HUB is to enable car workshops to use AI driven diagnostics, persist acquired data from cars in a database as well as to participate alongside other car workshops as well as AI model providers in an [Gaia-X](https://gaia-x.eu/) compatible Dataspace to sell data and aquire new AI models.
-The name AW40 is a shortend version of the german project title "Autowerkstatt 4.0".
+The name AW40 is a shortened version of the german project title "Autowerkstatt 4.0".
 ## Requirements

 - Docker v25.0 or later (run `docker --version`)